Staircase solutions and stability in vertically confined salt-finger convection: Single-mode solutions and stability at

 Previous analysis of salt-finger convection in the spirit of single-mode solutions \citep{radko2000finite,proctor1986planform} also found the S1 type of solution, but S2 and S3 solutions were not found.
 This is likely because these studies \citep{radko2000finite,proctor1986planform} focused on the asymptotic behavior close to the onset of instability but did not go beyond the first bifurcation point from the trivial solution.

 We also examined secondary bifurcations of the solutions S1, S2, and S3 in figure \ref{fig:bif_diag_low_Ra_S2T}(a), focusing on the bifurcation points closest to their high wavenumber onset.
 The resulting secondary branches are of two types, corresponding to tilted fingers (TF1) and asymmetric layer spacing (A2 and A3).
 These states break the left-right reflection and the midplane reflection symmetry, respectively, as revealed by the corresponding solution profiles shown in figures \ref{fig:profile_R_rho_T2S_40_tau_0p01_Pr_7_TF1} and \ref{fig:profile_R_rho_T2S_40_tau_0p01_Pr_7_A2_A3}.
-The mean salinity profile $z+\bar{S}_0$ for TF1 in figure \ref{fig:profile_R_rho_T2S_40_tau_0p01_Pr_7_TF1}(a) is associated with two relatively well-mixed regions near $z\in[0.2,0.4]$ and $z\in[0.6,0.8]$, while in the interior $z\in[0.4,0.6]$ the profile is close to linear.
+The mean salinity profile $z+\bar{S}_0$ for TF1 in figure \ref{fig:profile_R_rho_T2S_40_tau_0p01_Pr_7_TF1}(a) is associated with two mixed regions near $z\in[0.2,0.4]$ and $z\in[0.6,0.8]$, while in the interior $z\in[0.4,0.6]$ the profile is close to linear.
 The corresponding profile of $\widehat{S}$ in figure \ref{fig:profile_R_rho_T2S_40_tau_0p01_Pr_7_TF1}(b) has both real and imaginary components with even and odd symmetry with respect to the midplane, respectively, indicating that the harmonics are no longer in phase in the vertical.
 The reconstructed total salinity shown in figure \ref{fig:profile_R_rho_T2S_40_tau_0p01_Pr_7_TF1}(c) reveals that the finger is now tilted; see also the streamfunction shown in figure \ref{fig:profile_R_rho_T2S_40_tau_0p01_Pr_7_TF1}(d).
 The tilted finger generates a nonzero large-scale shear with $\underset{z}{\text{max}}\;\bar{U}_0(z)=3.16\times 10^{-4}$.
 The profile of the large-scale shear is shown farther below (figures \ref{fig:profile_R_rho_T2S_2_tau_0p01_TF1_TW1}(a) and \ref{fig:profile_R_rho_T2S_40_tau_0p01_Pr_0p05_TF1_TW1}(b)) for parameter values for which it is much stronger.
-A similar tilted finger state accompanied by large-scale shear was observed in earlier simulations of the single-mode equations \citep{paparella1999sheared} and reported in observations from the North Atlantic Tracer Release Experiment \citep[figure 3]{st1999contribution} as well as in laboratory experiments on salt-finger convection; see, e.g., \citet[figure 2]{taylor1989laboratory} and \citet[figure 2]{krishnamurti2009heat}.
-A related mechanism has also been widely reported in experiments on Rayleigh-B\'enard convection \citep{krishnamurti1981large} as well as in direct numerical simulations of 2D Rayleigh-B\'enard convection \citep{goluskin2014convectively}; see the review by \citet{siggia1994high}.
+A similar tilted finger state accompanied by large-scale shear was observed in earlier simulations of the single-mode equations \citep{paparella1999sheared} while observations of tilted fingers are reported in the NATRE \citep[figure 3]{st1999contribution} and C-SALT field measurements \citep[figure 1(b)]{kunze1990evolution} as well as in laboratory experiments on salt-finger convection; see, e.g., \citet[figure 2]{taylor1989laboratory} and \citet[figure 2]{krishnamurti2009heat}.
+Shear-associated tilting has also been widely reported in experiments on Rayleigh-B\'enard convection \citep{krishnamurti1981large} as well as in direct numerical simulations of 2D Rayleigh-B\'enard convection \citep{goluskin2014convectively}; see the review by \citet{siggia1994high}.